 “The inspiration behind Clarospec is the fact that 40 million lambs are produced annually in Australasia, yet the industry struggles to tailor production specifically to changing consumer demands for quality and functionality.
 The challenge is the lack of real-time objective measurement systems at processing.
 We believe the Clarospec technology will support the shift towards higher value and allow lamb producers to tailor production to meet the needs of global consumers.”

-You can hear more about Clarospec in an interview with Cameron Craigie on the Sarah’s Country podcast here.
+You can hear more about Clarospec in an interview with Cameron Craigie on the Sarah’s Country podcast here(external link).

 If you want to know more, you can contact Cameron Craigie.